 - A copy of the personal statement

 Upon receipt of the application and committee recommendations, the Orange Coast College Office of Career Education and the Orange Coast College Foundation will make final award determinations.
-Applicants will be notified of their eligibility and/or their selection as a scholarship recipient by October 15, 2018.
+Applicants will be notified of their eligibility and/or their selection as a scholarship recipient by the end of September 2019.

 Note: The actual amount of the award, up to the maximum of $2700, will be determined as set forth above, according to the student’s individual financial need, total costs of the student’s CTE program and the student’s continuing eligibility throughout the school term.
 Questions should be directed to: Thao Ho, at firstname.lastname@example.org